Frequently asked questions

 What is the difference between the Sew-On clothing labels you sell?

-We sell two different types of sew on labels.
-One for machine sewing and one for hand sewing.
+We sell several different types of sew on labels.

-Polyester Sew On Labels - for MACHINE sewing
+Polyester Sew On Labels - best for MACHINE sewing

-• Best to machine sew (A bit hard to hand sew but some people manage it.
-If you find hand sewing difficult, then we suggest you buy the iron on labels, and then add a stitch each end after ironing them on.)
+• Best to machine sew (A bit hard to hand sew but some people manage it.)

 • Small quantity available, starting at a 20 pack for only $17